top of page

 Water and Sewer Rates

 Water and sewer rates had not had any increase for over 8 years by 2017.
 At the same time, little investment had been put into preserving our current water and sewer infrastructure.
-There is no redundancy in our process, which makes it a major concern because of the possibility of a water shutdowns.
-In order to invest in the future success of the system, water rates were increased in 2018, and 2019 by approximately 6%.
-Proposals are under way to increase rates an addition 6% in both 2021 and 2022
+There was no redundancy in our process, which makes it a major concern because of the possibility of a water shutdowns.
+In order to invest in the future success of the system, water rates were increased in to cover major increases in the cost of water, chemicals and labor, and for major investments in infrastructure.

-Below are a few other issues citizens have spoken to me about
+Below are a few other issues from citizens

 Tohono O'odham Casino